kylef-archive/znc-contrib/README.md

 A collection of third party modules for [ZNC](http://wiki.znc.in/ZNC).

+## Prerequisites

+Please note that these modules require ZNC 1.0.

 ## Building the modules

 You can use the [Makefile](Makefile) to build these modules.
 For example: